Ratnesh-bhosale/NIFTY500_dataset/README.md

 # NIFTY500_dataset
-This repository contains dataset of stocks of NIFTY500 listed companies.
+This repository contains dataset of OHLC of stocks of NIFTY500 listed companies.

 ## Context